roytang/blog/content/replies/2013/06/caoc03n/index.md

 - PS3
 ---

-> So Sony will stop with the Instant Game Collection when Ps4 is released?\n\nUm, no, where did you get that.
+> So Sony will stop with the Instant Game Collection when Ps4 is released?

+Um, no, where did you get that.
 New games are added to the IGC regularly.
 Once the PS4 is releaed, the IGC will include PS4, PS3 and PS Vita games.